Delroy James: Player profile

-James is a versatile left-handed combo forward.

-A hustle player, he does the little things that help his team with a physical and high-energy style.
+James is a left-handed combo forward with a physical and high-energy style.

 In attack, he starts from the perimeter, working off the dribble or moving without the ball to set up a scoring opportunity.
 He is deceptively fast and can burst past defenders, using shot fakes and step throughs on the way, though he can lose control of his run and the ball or try low percentage shots.

 His size and strength allow him to muscle his way to the hoop, shielding the ball with ease, he can finish even through contact.

 With a good mid-range jump shot, he's hard to guard due to his size, adding his play in the paint it makes him an all-around scoring threat when in form.

 He shines more in defense, where his hustle play and non-stop effort allow him to make an impact, most notably in rebounding on a statistical front.

 His physical attributes allow him to guard anyone, from point guard to power forward, though he has been noted to struggle against perimeter players.
 Never afraid to mix it up he uses his athleticism to keep his man off-balance.

 Observers feel that for him to play in the NBA, as a 3, he needs to consistently and confidently make shots from the three point line, getting his shot off quicker and smoother.

 Finishing college at 24, he was not foreseen at the time to change his playing style radically or develop exponentially, though his work ethic was expected to ensure a long, sustained career.